The Danger of Comparing Your Spouse

 Opportunity for comparison is everywhere.

 Firstly, no one's life looks like their curated Instagram feed.
 No one.
-As a society we are becoming aware of the impact of social media to our mental health but what about our marriages?
+As a society we are becoming aware of the impact of social media on our mental health but what about our marriages?
 How do we deal with the consistent presence of perfection and beauty, wealth and success?
-And how we protect our marriage from the damage that comparison brings?
+And how do we protect our marriage from the damage that comparison brings?

-Secondly, we are getting really good at comparing.
+Secondly, we are getting REALLY good at comparing.
 And that's a bad thing.
-The mental health decline, which some attribute partially or wholly to the increase of social media, could be the result of constant comparison.
+The mental health decline, which some attribute partially or wholly to the increase in social media, could be the result of constant comparison.
 My life doesn't look like that.
 My spouse doesn't look like that.
 My spouse doesn't look as fun, as playful, as sexy, as secure as that.
 Our life doesn't look THAT good.

-Comparison is the thief of joy - Theodore Roosevelt
+Comparison is the thief of joy.

 This is a powerful saying.
 When you compare your spouse with someone else, you rob yourself of the joy you have already found in your spouse.
 It's that simple.
 It's that real.